mozilla/infosec.mozilla.org/docs/guidelines/iam/openid_connect.md

 ### Authorization Code Grant

--   **Always** use authorization code grant.
+-   **Recommend** using the authorization code grant.
+This requires a back-end server, reverse-proxy, or similar server-side code that will generate an `httponly` session cookie for the user, which means the access tokens cannot be intercepted in Javascript within the user's browser.
--   **Never** use implicit grants for websites.
-Authorization code grant ensures that the relying party is getting the access tokens, and that these cannot be intercepted within the user's browser.
+-   **Avoid** using implicit grants for websites when possible.
+Single Page Applications (SPA) use implicit grants and receive tokens back in the user's browser with no server-side component, which means it can be intercepted by malicious javascript running in the user's browser.
+If using the implicit grant **do not** store the tokens in the browser's storage (do not use localStorage).
+Instead just keep them in memory.
+This makes it much harder for attackers using a vulnerability in your website to steal the token.

 #### Additional notes on Implicit grants
 Implicit grants are inherently more dangerous and harder to implement safely.
-We advocate against their usage entirely.
+We advocate against their usage entirely where possible.

 Implicit grants are normally used for Single Page Applications (SPA) - these are static pages which are executed in the context of the user-agent (i.e. web browser) instead of the web-server.
 This means all data is seen and handled by the user-agent and therefore the user's browser.

 This can become dangerous when the SPA is vulnerable to XSS or CSRF attacks (e.g. attacks where the attacker may retrieve the user's tokens).
-Many SPAs tend to store the user's `id_token` in the browser LocalStorage as a "proof of authentication" and access tokens which are then used to query otherwise private API endpoints.
+Many SPAs tend to store the user's `id_token` in the browser LocalStorage as a "proof of authentication" and access tokens which are then used to query otherwise private API endpoints. **This is dangerous**.
 Unlike browser cookies which can be set to http-only, LocalStorage can be queried in javascript and thus through an XSS vulnerability.

 Any vulnerability in your SPA may leak the user's tokens (with functional API access) that are used by your SPA.
 In addition, any **other** SPA that you do not control may also leak the same tokens.
 These tokens, if allowed for the same APIs, can be then used to compromise your application/APIs.

 Authorization code grants prevent this problem by verifying everything on the web-server and preventing the user-agent from accessing this data.
+Note that for certain websites it may be convenient to perform the authorization code grant at the API level, so that your SPA does not need to manipulate tokens.

 ### State parameter